Saturday, January 23, 2010

-My Dear Sarah, My first perfect granddaughter.
+My first perfect granddaughter.
 How I've loved you from the first day of your life.
 I'm so proud of you.
 You have given me so much joy.

 Keep on enjoying your art and your sports.
 The more things you have fun doing the better life is.